gauravgupta799/gauravgupta799/README.md

 <h1 align="center">Hi Developers <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px"></h1>
-<h3 ><i>I'm a MERN stack web developer from India.The crossover between design and programming has always been of interested of me.
-I have a wide range of skills that include back-end development technologies (NodeJs, ExpressJs, Python), front-end technologies and frameworks ( ReactJs, Redux, HTML5, CSS3, Javascript, JQuery, Bootstrap3&4 ), database(MongoDB).</i></h3>
+<h3 ><i>I'm a frontend developer from India with a passion for the crossover between design and programming.
+I have expertise in frontend technologies such as HTML5, CSS3, JavaScript, jQuery, React.js, Redux, Bootstrap, Tailwind CSS, Sass/Less, and Gulp.js.
+Additionally, I have experience with backend development using Node.js, Express.js, and Python, along with database management in MongoDB.

+I also have working knowledge of WordPress, including custom theme development and site customization.
+My skill set extends to responsive design, ensuring seamless user experiences across different devices, and basic SEO to optimize websites for better search engine visibility.
+Furthermore, I specialize in JavaScript animation libraries like GSAP, Anime.js, and Lottie.js, enabling me to create dynamic and visually engaging web experiences.

+With a strong foundation in both frontend and backend technologies, I focus on building interactive, user-friendly, and performance-optimized web applications.</i></h3>

 ## 🙋‍♂️ About Me